 Adrienne Gruber on how Elizabeth Ross's collection After Birth offers 'everything I ever want in poetry'

 April is National Poetry Month!
-To celebrate, we're canvassing Canadian poets and asking them what Canadian poetry book has been meaningful to them.
+To celebrate, we connected with Canadian poets and asked them what Canadian poetry book has been meaningful to them.